Daily Devotional

 Questions to Consider

-2. How does Jesus’ example of fasting impact your view of spiritual disciplines?
+2. How does the example of Jesus on the cross change your understanding of love?

 Personal Reflection